Back to all tutorials

 3. Create Case

-Open SimFlow and create a new case named heat_exchanger
+Open SimFlow and create a new case named heat exchanger

-1. Go to New panel
+1. Click New

-2. Provide name heat_exchanger
+2. Provide name heat exchanger

-3. Click Create Case button
+3. Click Create to open a new case button

 4. Import Geometry - Heat Exchanger